 In 2004, Lee accepted a position with an emerging technology company and he and his family moved to Chicago, a city renowned for its public art and blues music.
 Through his friendship with Stephen Mueller, an established painter and sculptor, Lee was reunited with the world of contemporary art and in particular metal sculpture on a grand scale.
 He found an outlet for his reignited passion through the Evanston Art Center’s metal sculpture school and practiced under Matt Runfola whilst there.
 In late 2007 Lee and his family moved back to Sydney and shortly after he set up a workshop studio to continue sculpting.

-Lee aspires to create and build monumental works in the public arena.
-To this end he creates maquette studies along with pieces of more modest scale.
-Lee is a member of The Sculptors Society and exhibits regularly.
+I aspire to create and build monumental works in the public arena.
+To this end I create maquette studies along with my pieces of more modest scale.
+I am a member of The Sculptors Society and exhibit regularly.